worldbank/iefieldkit/admin/command_outline.md

 This command will make a difference between tests returning an error or a warning.

 * features
-  * Test for too long names - error
+  * -[ ] Test for too long names - error
-  * Test for not matching begin/end group/repeat, and provide a helpful error message to find which group/repeat field is causing the error - error
+  * -[ ] Test for not matching begin/end group/repeat, and provide a helpful error message to find which group/repeat field is causing the error - error
-  * Not giving a name to end repeat/group - warning
+  * -[ ] Not giving a name to end repeat/group - warning
-  * Test that there are no duplicates in the list options - error
+  * -[x] Test that there are no duplicates in the list options - error
-  * Test that all list options are used at least once - warning
+  * -[x] Test that all list options are used at least once - warning
-  * Test that there will be no name conflicts when making repeat group long to wide.
+  * -[ ] Test that there will be no name conflicts when making repeat group long to wide.
 For example if there is a field called _name_ in a repeat group it will be named *name_1*, *name_2*, *name_3* etc. in wide format, at the same time there is a variable outside the repeat group that is already named *name_1*, then there will be a naming conflict. - error
-  * All decimal/integer fields should have a ranges - warning
+  * -[ ] All decimal/integer fields should have a ranges - warning
-  * Required text field, this is sometimes what you want, but creates a big issue if it is not what you intended to do - warning that can be suppressed field by field
+  * -[ ] Required text field, this is sometimes what you want, but creates a big issue if it is not what you intended to do - warning that can be suppressed field by field
-  * Stata label Colum:
+  * -[ ] Stata label Colum:
-    * If the Stata label column does not exist output that this is best practice to have this - warning
+    * -[ ] If the Stata label column does not exist output that this is best practice to have this - warning
-    * If it exist, make sure that no label is longer than 80 characters - error
+    * -[ ] If it exist, make sure that no label is longer than 80 characters - error
-  * Big high priority stuff that we would like to have but is not sure that they are easy to implement:
+  * -[ ] Big high priority stuff that we would like to have but is not sure that they are easy to implement:
-    * What is the maximum number of variables that this form could output?
+    * -[ ] What is the maximum number of variables that this form could output?
 * input
-  * Data
+  * -[ ] Data
-    * The only input this command takes is the questionnaire form definition in Excel format
+    * -[x] The only input this command takes is the questionnaire form definition in Excel format
+    * -[ ] Back up option to enter form by csv if strange error with excel format.
+Need onr csv for choice sheet one for survey sheet
   * Options
-    * form() - File path to questionnaire form
+    * -[x] form() - File path to questionnaire form
-    * suppress() - An option that takes a list of tests that the user want to skip
+    * -[ ] suppress() - An option that takes a list of tests that the user want to skip
-    * suppreqtext() - An option that takes a list of text fields that the user intended to be required and therefore should not yield a warning
+    * -[ ] suppreqtext() - An option that takes a list of text fields that the user intended to be required and therefore should not yield a warning
-    * Output() - Where to output the logfile
+    * -[ ] Output() - Where to output the logfile
 * output
   * Display all errors and warnings in the result window
   * Log file with output written to file.